safe-global/safe-docs/docs/tutorial_tx_service_initiate_sign.md

 ---
-id: txservicetutorial1
+id: tutorial_tx_service_initiate_sign
-title: Interacting with the transaction service
+title: Initiate and sign transactions with the Safe transaction service
-sidebar_label: Proposing Transactions
+sidebar_label: Initiate Transactions
 ---

-**Gnosis Safe transaction service** keeps track of transactions sent via Gnosis Safe contracts.
+The Gnosis Safe transaction service keeps track of transactions sent via Gnosis Safe contracts.
 It uses events and transaction tracing to index the txs.
-It's used by Gnosis Safe UIs (Web interface/iOS/Android clients) to show transactions.
+It is used by Gnosis Safe UIs (Web interface/iOS/Android clients) to retrieve transaction information and to exchange off-chain signatures.

 Transactions are detected in an automatic way, so there is no need of informing the service about the transactions as in previous versions of the Transaction Service.